Pok1haya/Kursinis/README.md

 **File reading and writing:**

-Writing is used for creating a sheet using the command “CreateSheet”.
+Writing is used for creating a sheet using the command “CreateSheet”:

 ![](https://github.com/Pok1haya/Kursinis/blob/main/CreateSheet.png)